Active vs Passive Voice: What is the Difference?

 Final Tip: When writing, always read your sentences aloud.
 If they feel clunky or unclear, consider switching from passive to active voice—or vice versa—to improve clarity and engagement.

-FAQs: Active vs. Passive Voice
+FAQs About Active vs Passive Voice

 What is the difference between active vs passive voice?